 - This program is part of our Smithsonian Associates Streaming series.

 - Platform: Zoom

 - If you register multiple individuals, you will be asked to supply individual names and email addresses so they can receive a Zoom link email.
 Please note that if there is a change in program schedule or a cancellation, we will notify you via email, and it will be your responsibility to notify other registrants in your group.

 “If I’d had the nerve, I’d have become a thief or a gangster, but since I didn’t, I became a photographer.” —Man Ray

-Delve into the fascinating history of photography as an art form in this unique course in which students create their own images using the techniques and processes of the 19th and 20th centuries.
-Art historian and photographer Patricia Howard presents an overview of photography’s development, tracing it from the earliest experiments though its growth to its emergence as tool for artists of all kinds.
+Delve into the fascinating history of photography as an art form in this unique course in which you create your own imagery using the techniques and processes of the 19th and 20th centuries.
+Art historian and photographer Patricia Howard presents an overview of photography’s development, tracing it from the earliest experiments through its growth to its emergence as tool for artists of all kinds.

-The class is appropriate for photographers of all experience levels, as well as non-photographers interested in gaining a deeper understanding of the form’s technical and artistic evolution.
+The class is appropriate both for photographers of all experience levels as well as non-photographers interested in gaining a deeper understanding of the form’s technical and artistic evolution.

 World Art History Certificate elective: Earn 1/2 credit*

 - 6 sessions, 2.5 hours each

 - This studio arts program is a Zoom Meeting to allow for patron and instructor interaction.